 1. Family First

-Many times, superheroes are characters who were been separated from their families one way or another.
-Often the family has died, or, like with Superman, the entire planet was blown up.
+Many superheroes are characters who have been separated from their families in one way or another.
+Often, the family has died, or, like with Superman, the entire planet was blown up.
 Stargirl not only lets the family live but gives them a central part in the story of the main character, Courtney Whitmore.

 At the beginning of the series, Courtney has serious issues with her new stepdad, Pat Dugan.
-But over the course of the story, their relationship begins to evolve in a way that feels natural.
+But throughout the story, their relationship begins to evolve in a way that feels natural.
 You see them begin to develop inside jokes and strengthen their bond through overcoming hardships.
 In fact, humor is used across all relationships in the series as a way of helping people put down their walls and grow closer.

 2. Working Together